AI-Powered Field Filling

 4. Table rows are filled sequentially: row 1 = most recent employer, row 2 = prior, etc.

-5. Long job descriptions are summarized if they exceed the field's maximum character limit
+5. Long descriptions are reformulated if they exceed the field's character limit

-The same logic applies to other repeating structures: medication lists on medical intake forms, prior address history on background check applications, asset schedules on financial disclosure forms, dependent information on benefits enrollment forms.
+The same logic applies to medication lists on medical intake forms, prior address history on background check applications, asset schedules on financial disclosure forms, and dependent information on benefits enrollment forms.

-If the source has more entries than the form has rows, the AI fills available rows and notes that additional entries exist.
-If the source has fewer entries than rows, the remaining rows stay blank.
+If the source has more entries than the form has rows, the AI fills available rows and notes the additional entries.
+If fewer, the remaining rows stay blank.

 What do confidence scores mean in practice?

 Confidence scores reflect how certain the AI is that the value it filled is correct.
-In the review interface, fields below the confidence threshold are highlighted for review.
+Fields below the threshold are highlighted in the review interface.

-High confidence: Exact or near-exact match found in the source — the full name on the form matched the header of the resume.
-These fields are almost always correct and rarely need checking.
+High confidence: Exact or near-exact match found in the source.
+These fields are almost always correct.

-Medium confidence: The AI made an inference or had to choose among alternatives — selecting one of three phone numbers, inferring a city from a partial address, calculating a value from dates.
-These fields are usually correct but worth a quick glance before submission.
+Medium confidence: The AI made an inference or chose among alternatives - selecting one of three phone numbers, inferring a city from a partial address, calculating a value from dates.
+Usually correct but worth a quick check.

-Low confidence: The AI couldn't find a clear source for the value, made a significant inference, or the source data was ambiguous.
-These fields are flagged prominently and should be reviewed before submitting.
+Low confidence: The AI could not find a clear source for the value or the source data was ambiguous.
+These fields should be reviewed before submitting.

 Blank / not filled: The AI determined the field requires information not present in any source document.
 Manual entry required.

-On a well-matched source document (a completed prior application being used to fill a similar new form), most fields will be high confidence and only 2–5 fields will need review.
+On a well-matched source document, most fields will be high confidence and only 2-5 will need review.
+For a deeper look at where any specific value came from, use the Field Fill Explanation feature.

 Related Features